 Contingency Budget

 A contingency budget acts as backup insurance for all unforeseen spending.
 This fund covers last-minute upgrades, machinery damages, accidents, and any other surprise costs.
-In addition to code restrictions, spare budget for possible design omissions, team delays, on-site problems, and any changes requested by owners.
-The contingency fund can be 5-10% of your total budget, depending on the project type.
-In some cases, the contingency fund may be as high as 20% of the total budget.
+In addition to code restrictions, spare a portion of the construction budget for possible design omissions, team delays, on-site problems, and any changes requested by owners.

 How to Create and Manage a Construction Budget Plan?